Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

 This is the oline gallery and shop for me, Barry Ryan.
 It provides a convenient way for potential clients to view my work while also allowing me to expand on my skills and services.

-I hope that this site can be a connection hub to meet both my clients interests and
+I hope that this site can be a connection hub to meet both my clients interests and exhibite my work to a wider audience online.

 # Features